3e08488f9bcc2dd50192b3db89f6612c/ByteBeatComposer/README.md

 # Introduction
-A small program that composes a bytebeat.
-I was lazy and forgot about this.
+A simple program that interpreters bytebeat written in C#.